MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-model.md

 ## Apply the ML model

-Once you train a model on a data set, you can apply that model to data it never saw to generate predictions.
+Once you train a model on a dataset, you can provide new data to that model to generate predictions.
 We call this model use technique **scoring** or **inferencing**.
 For more information about [!INCLUDE [product-name](../includes/product-name.md)] model scoring, see the next section.

 ## Next steps